What are common women’s health problems?

 Alcohol abuse

 The leading cause of death for women in the US is heart disease.
-Although heart disease is also the leading cause of death for men in America, women are more likely to die following a heart attack than men are.
-Additionally, girls are more likely than men are to experience delays in emergency care and to have treatment to control their cholesterol levels.
+Although heart disease is also the leading cause of death for men in America, women are more likely to die following a heart attack than men.
+Additionally, women are more likely than men to experience emergency care delays and have treatment to control their cholesterol levels.

 Mental health

-It is more likely that women show signs of depression and anxiety than men.
-Depression is the most common women’s mental health issue, and more women than men suffer from depression each year.
+Women are more likely to show signs of depression and anxiety than men.
+Depression is the most common women’s mental health issue and more women than men suffer from depression each year.

 Osteoarthritis